mlarocque22/stock_screener/README.md

 As of 10/2/2020 which is less than 2 weeks after the first version of this code was created.
 The stocks that passed the first two screens and D/E get hooked up to a paper trading account and then $4,000 worth of shares are "bought".
 Currently the paper trading portfolio is up 4.7% in less than 2 weeks.
-However, since i run the program twice a week and then buy more shares based off of those results, the newer stocks boughten lower that percentage.
-As time goes on and new purchases make up less and less of the overall portfolio it should give a better estimate of its performance.
-I will be updating this part somewhat frequently.
+However, since i run the program twice a week and then buy more shares based off of those results, the newer stocks that have been bought, lower that percentage.
+As time goes on and new purchases make up less of the overall portfolio it should give a better estimate of its performance.
+I will be updating this section somewhat frequently.

 As of this early 10/2020, I am still working on improving the third screen based on past performance, and as such have not used it as a screen but instead for reference.
 The screen for past performance is primarily for my long term goal of then taking these